 As part of the district's Educational Excellence Initiative, the Modesto Junior College Civic Engagement Project will endeavor to promote responsible social stewardship as a primary value in higher education.

-The project has four areas of interest:
+The project presently has three areas of interest:

 - Film & Lecture

 Modesto Junior College celebrates with a free, public Constitution Day event on campus to emphasize the importance of the U.S. Constitution, and in order to comply with the federal regulation requiring the development of educational programming to acknowledge Constitution Day each year.
 The event is usually held in the evening and features a presentation by a speaker.
 Students and staff have access to U.S. Constitution Day educational resources online from Civics Renewal Network which contains free Constitution Day materials.
 Another website containing resources for civics education is available at www.annenbergclassroom.org.

 Fall 2021 Constitution Day Event: Friday, October 1st, 6 pm-7:30pm - Recording and Outline of Dr. Routh's Talk